S100 Computers

 The EESP32 continuously looks at GPIP_20.
 If it is high it realizes S100 bus data is available.

 After the ESP32 reads the 8 bits on U8 it pulses its GPIO_2 pin low.
-This resets the U6A Flip Flop and now lowers GPIO20 indicating the byte of data has been read.
+This resets the U6A Flip Flop and now lowers GPIO20 indicating to the ESP32 the byte of data has been read.

 This process is done reputedly for all data coming to the ESP32.

-Whenever the S100 bus reads a byte send by the ESP32 to port 81H the bus DI0-DI7 lines are read via U15.
-They are latched into U15 by the ESP32 GPIO_1 pin.
+Whenever the S100 bus reads a byte send by the ESP32 to port 81H the U15 input lines (GPIO_35-GPIO_42) are held steady with the 8 bits of data.

-The ESP32 GPIO_1 pin also sets the Flip Flop U6B which goes on to raise bit 0 of port 80H (DI0) of U14.
+The ESP32 GPIO_1 pin also sets the Flip Flop U6B which goes on to raise bit 7 of status port 80H (DI7) of U14.

-The ESP32 also looks at pin GPIO_21 on U10 which tracks when the data on U15 was read.
+The ESP32 also looks at pin GPIO_21 on U10 which tracks when the data on U15 was read by the S100 bus.

 Another byte of data from the ESP32 is never sent until the previous byte was read by the S100 bus.